-Walt Disney's Leadershipby Jim Korkis, staff writer
+Walt Disney's Leadershipby Jim Korkis, contributing writer

 When my resume or author's blurb describes me as an internationally respected authority on Disney, it is not a phrase of puffery to try to establish some fraudulent credibility.
 It is, indeed, an actual fact.